Generative AI Search

 The brands that win will be the ones that teach, clarify, and connect across both systems.

 The practical differences between optimizing for Google and optimizing for ChatGPT come down to signals, format, and refresh cadence.
-Here’s how the two environments differ in practice:
+Here is how the two environments differ in practice:

 Google vs ChatGPT: Optimization Comparison